-- ⊘ Send a copy of your Gas Safety Certificate - Send your signed Hosting Agreement - ⊘ Complete a Fire Risk Self-Assessment - ⊘ Confirm you're happy with your host profile - Make sure to provide valid contacts for us to obtain two references.
+- ⊘ Send a copy of your Gas Safety Certificate - ⊘ Complete a Fire Risk Self-Assessment - ✓ Confirm you're happy with your host profile - Make sure to provide valid contacts for us to obtain two references.

 We cannot place students with you until you have done the above.